awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Exporting.NonRDSRepl.md

 Follow the directions in the MySQL documentation to prepare the instance of MySQL running external to Amazon RDS as a replica\.
 For more information, see [Setting the Replication Slave Configuration](http://dev.mysql.com/doc/refman/5.6/en/replication-howto-slavebaseconfig.html)\.

-Configure an egress rule for the external instance to operate as a Read Replica during the export\.
-The egress rule will allow the MySQL Read Replica to connect to the MySQL DB instance during replication\.
+Configure an egress rule for the external instance to operate as a read replica during the export\.
+The egress rule will allow the MySQL read replica to connect to the MySQL DB instance during replication\.
 Specify an egress rule that allows TCP connections to the port and IP address of the source Amazon RDS MySQL DB instance\.

-If the Read Replica is running in an Amazon EC2 instance in an Amazon VPC, specify the egress rules in a VPC security group\.
-If the Read Replica is running in an Amazon EC2 instance that is not in a VPC, specify the egress rule in an EC2\-Classic security group\.
-If the Read Replica is installed on\-premises, specify the egress rule in a firewall\.
+If the read replica is running in an Amazon EC2 instance in an Amazon VPC, specify the egress rules in a VPC security group\.
+If the read replica is running in an Amazon EC2 instance that is not in a VPC, specify the egress rule in an EC2\-Classic security group\.
+If the read replica is installed on\-premises, specify the egress rule in a firewall\.

-If the Read Replica is running in a VPC, configure VPC ACL rules in addition to the security group egress rule\.
+If the read replica is running in a VPC, configure VPC ACL rules in addition to the security group egress rule\.
 For more information about Amazon VPC network ACLs, see [Network ACLs](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_ACLs.html)\.
 + ACL ingress rule allowing TCP traffic to ports 1024\-65535 from the IP address of the source MySQL DB instance\.
 + ACL egress rule: allowing outbound TCP traffic to the port and IP address of the source MySQL DB instance\.